decretist/ICMCL17/proceedings/ICMCL17.markdown

 the field of computational text analysis.
 I want to make it clear that PIE is not just a program that you run -- you do not just type a command or click a button and get lemmatized text as output.
-PIE and PIE extended are libraries, packages, toolkits, that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, from within a Python program.[^7] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
+PIE and PIE extended are a collection of libraries, packages, and toolkits, that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, from within a Python program.[^8] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
 In this case, I am using a model trained on the LASLA corpus of 1.7 million words or "tokens" of classical Latin, each annotated with lemma, part of speech, and other morphological and syntactic information.